pudly/schmopera-hugo/content/articles/talking-with-singers-stephen-costello.md

 In my off time, I come home.
 My wife Yoon and I live in NY.
 She plays violin in the orchestra of the Metropolitan Opera.
 I don't get enough of a chance to see her and I'm hardly ever at home.

 I love coming home and spending time with her and together discovering different areas of the city.
 I've only been in NYC for one and one half years.
 I love finding restaurants that I might not have known.
-Recently, we've been watching a lot of cooking shows, like Master Chef and Hell's Kitchen, the Gordon Ramsay shows.
+Recently, we've been watching a lot of cooking shows, like _Master Chef_ and _Hell's Kitchen_, the Gordon Ramsay shows.
 It's been fun for us to try to recreate the dishes that we see on the shows.
 In NY, it's even more fun because you can get everything delivered to your door.

 If we see something, rather than writing it down and trying to remember to get it at the store later, in the ten minutes that we've seen it we can post an order to have it delivered and taste it right away.
 We also have a cocker spaniel Pebbles, who's getting on in age.
 He's 15 years old and spending time with him is important for us.

 **What kind of music do you listen to during your down time?**

 I listen to all kinds of music – classical, pop, jazz, Broadway – everything.
 You can always take something from what you're listening to and use it somewhere else.
 You shouldn't be snobbish about the music that you listen to.
 Even now, there are some things that I still don't understand fully, and social media can play a role.
-Watching how people use it, what it is that makes one person more famous than another person, why people like this music over that other music.
+Watching how people use it, what it is that makes one person more famous than another person, why people like this music over that other music?
 If you have a chance, I think it's important to follow everything and keep an open mind.